The combination of a dive computer with a smartwatch really takes the world of dive computers to the next level.

 That said, Garmin has a way to go before really perfecting the tech.
 The Garmin Connect app technology, gradient factors support, compass and otherwise help to build towards a pretty impressive piece of kit in any case.

 Would I recommend this data watch for diving and GPS tracking?
 Yes!
 However, it’s a bit pricey, meaning you’re going to need to put a bit of money aside.
+If this is something you are not ready to invest in, how about looking at my Aqualung i200 Review or Best Dive Computers 2021 Review?
+This way you can compare easily!

 Take a look at buyer review ratings elsewhere, and connect up a great GPS watch that works wonders in and out of the water.